Skip to main content

 How offloading works

 After each node completes, Fabro checks every context update.
-If the serialized JSON of a value exceeds 100KB, it is written to the artifact store on disk and replaced in the context with a file:// pointer:
+If the serialized JSON of a value exceeds 100KB, it is stored once by SHA-256 hash and replaced with a durable blob ref.
+Command output is always stored this way after completion, even when it is small or empty:

 Preamble rendering

-When Fabro builds a preamble for a downstream stage, it resolves file:// pointers and renders a reference instead of inlining the full content:
+When Fabro builds a preamble for a downstream stage, it first materializes any blob refs into execution-local files and then renders a reference instead of inlining the full content:

 ## Completed stages